DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-13-This_is_Mill-4.md

 Dressed in dark, non-reflective clothing.
 Carrying minimal gear—binoculars, a directional microphone, Milo's portable sensor array.
 Everything chosen to avoid attention.

-They approached from the east, using the abandoned industrial zone's terrain for cover.
+They approached from the east, using the industrial zone's terrain for cover.
 Stayed low.
 Moved between shadows.
 Lina led, her academy training showing in every careful step.

 The derelict warehouse Milo had identified was perfect.
-Third floor, windows overlooking Mill-4's perimeter.
+Third floor, windows overlooking the CC facility's perimeter.
 Far enough to be safe.
 Close enough to see.

 They settled in, each taking a position.